 See Appendix 1 for more details.

-Note that Goldstone does not reference Mahmoud Daher, Director of the World Health Organization in Gaza, who testified to the commission that “during the operation the military, the Israeli military operation in Gaza Strip, equipment, drugs and medication would enter Gaza Strip on a daily basis . . . as a matter of fact a great deal of our needs were satisfied, medical needs or food needs.”
+- Note that Goldstone does not reference Mahmoud Daher, Director of the World Health Organization in Gaza, who testified to the commission that “during the operation the military, the Israeli military operation in Gaza Strip, equipment, drugs and medication would enter Gaza Strip on a daily basis . . . as a matter of fact a great deal of our needs were satisfied, medical needs or food needs.”/fn] Article 23 does not require free passage of such items except in limited cases, and there is no obligation to provide any goods, even minimal humanitarian supplies, if they will be diverted by or will aid Hamas in its war effort.
+The Israeli NGOs cited by Goldstone ignore this part of the rule.

 Before the report: